Quito in 5 Days

 Machachi Station

-We stop for two hours at Machachi station in the middle of nowhere.
+We stop for two hours at Machachi Station in the middle of nowhere.
 There’s the station, a café and a fancy ranch.
 It’s pouring with rain, soaking the poor dancers who are there to greet us.
 We have some lunch at the station, which leaves over an hour to kill aimlessly wandering round by the train, which finally departs 20 minutes behind schedule.

 Dancers at Machachi Station